exhene/exhene/README.md

 ### Some info about me 🙂👍

-- 🙂 I also go by Jon if saying my name is a tedious task for you
-- 🌱 Since my return, I have begun exploring different programming languages and tools that I find interesting
+- 🌱 I am exploring different programming languages and tools that I find interesting
 - 🖥️ Full-stack development is where I belong, since I aspire to be able to work through multiple roles
 - 📹 I take interest in VFX and CGI as well.
-I am also exploring different softwares that allow for the creation of them
 - 🎮 I like to play games.
-Mainly SCP: Secret Laboratory and Roblox.
-I also happen to take huge interest in game development

-I am eager to learn and grow my skills in this fascinating field.
-I may not have much prior experience in programming, but I am willing to put in the effort to become proficient in it.
-I believe that my passion for problem-solving, creativity, and dedication to learning will help me succeed in this challenging yet rewarding pursuit.
-I am looking forward to discovering the vast possibilities that programming has to offer and building a solid foundation for my future in this field

 ---
 ### Languages & tools that I have experimented with or plan to experiment with 🧰